Cable television: Distribution

 Most cable companies require a set-top box (cable converter box) or a slot on one's TV set for conditional access module cards to view their cable channels, even on newer televisions with digital cable QAM tuners, because most digital cable channels are now encrypted, or scrambled, to reduce cable service theft.
 A cable from the jack in the wall is attached to the input of the box, and an output cable from the box is attached to the television, usually the RF-IN or composite input on older TVs.
 Since the set-top box only decodes the single channel that is being watched, each television in the house requires a separate box.
 Some unencrypted channels, usually traditional over-the-air broadcast networks, can be displayed without a receiver box.
 The cable company will provide set-top boxes based on the level of service a customer purchases, from basic set-top boxes with a standard-definition picture connected through the standard coaxial connection on the TV, to high-definition wireless digital video recorder (DVR) receivers connected via HDMI or component.
 Older analog television sets are cable ready and can receive the old analog cable without a set-top box.
 To receive digital cable channels on an analog television set, even unencrypted ones, requires a different type of box, a digital television adapter supplied by the cable company or purchased by the subscriber.
-Another new distribution method that takes advantage of the low cost high quality DVB distribution to residential areas, uses TV gateways to convert the DVB-C, DVB-C2 stream to IP for distribution of TV over IP network in the home.
+Another new distribution method that takes advantage of the low-cost, high-quality DVB distribution to residential areas, uses TV gateways to convert the DVB-C, DVB-C2 stream to IP for distribution of TV over an IP network in the home.
 Many cable companies offer internet access through DOCSIS.